 2020 – The Turning Point For NetEnt

 2020 was a turning point for all of us.
-The unprecedented pandemic completely transformed the world, and was utterly unexpected, taking the whole planet by surprise.
+The unprecedented pandemic completely transformed the world and was utterly unexpected, taking the whole planet by surprise.
 For NetEnt, the New Year brought a different kind of upheaval – one that, perhaps with the benefit of hindsight, was more predictable.

-NetEnt’s live gaming operation’s spectacular performance was on a far smaller scale than Evolution’s, which was a massive worldwide operation.
+NetEnt’s live gaming operation’s spectacular performance was on a far smaller scale than Evolution’s, a massive worldwide operation.
 Nevertheless, its rapid increase in revenue represented a vast increase in market share, albeit from a very low base.
 This clear potential for NetEnt to become an emerging competitor to Evolution’s dominant market position was perhaps a primary motivating factor in Evolution’s decision to mount a takeover bid for the Swedish company in June 2020.

 As a result, NetEnt became a wholly owned subsidiary of its new owners, with Evolution paying an initial SEK 19.6 billion (equivalent to around £1.6 billion, €2 billion or $2.3 billion).
-By December 12th, Evolution announced that it had already acquired almost 97% of the company’s shares, and had begun a compulsory buy-out process to purchase the remainder.
+By December 12th, Evolution announced that it had acquired almost 97% of the company’s shares and had begun a compulsory buy-out process to purchase the remainder.
 NetEnt shares were therefore removed from the Stockholm stock exchange on December 16th.
 The company’s shares’ final trading price was SEK 86 (around £7, €8 or $10).

 NetEnt under Evolution Ownership

-Evolution is a far larger operator in the live streamed casino gaming market than relative newcomer NetEnt, and it is not difficult to see its takeover move as an attempt to snuff out a possible future competitor.
+Evolution is a far larger operator in the live-streamed casino gaming market than relative newcomer NetEnt, and it is not difficult to see its takeover move as an attempt to snuff out a possible future competitor.
 Indeed, the acquisition quickly became controversial, making even mainstream national news headlines, as it immediately closed down NetEnt’s own live gaming operations in Qormi in Malta and began a swingeing round of redundancy announcements.

-These job losses were spread far and wide.
+Job losses were spread far and wide.
 In addition to Malta, NetEnt locations in Gibraltar and elsewhere were affected, with the entire operation in Krakow in Poland closed down.
 Even the company’s headquarters in Stockholm were affected, with hundreds of staff advised to stay at home and subsequently released.
 CEO Therese Hillman was among them – her departure was pre-announced, taking place at the end of the transition period in the spring of 2021.